t2trg/iot-seccons/draft-irtf-t2trg-iot-seccons.md

 11. Denial-of-Service (DoS) attack: Often things have very limited memory and computation capabilities.
 Therefore, they are vulnerable to resource exhaustion attack.
 Attackers can continuously send requests to specific things so as to deplete their resources.
 This is especially dangerous in the Internet of Things since an attacker might be located in the backend and target resource-constrained devices that are part of a constrained node network {{RFC7228}}.
 DoS attack can also be launched by physically jamming the communication channel.
 Network availability can also be disrupted by flooding the network with a large number of packets.
 On the other hand, things compromised by attackers can be used to disrupt the operation of other networks or systems by means of a Distributed DoS (DDoS) attack.

 To deal with above threats it is required to find and apply suitable security mitigations.
 However, new threats and exploits appear on a daily basis and products are deployed in different environments prone to different types of threats.
 Thus, ensuring a proper level of security in an IoT system at any point of time is challenging.
-To address this challenge, a process for secure product creation is required to ensure that an IoT system is secure and no security risks are present.
-A non-exhaustive list of required methodologies include:
+To address this challenge, some of the following methodologies can be used:

 1. A Business Impact Analysis (BIA) assesses the consequences of the loss of basic security attributes: confidentiality, integrity and availability in an IoT system.
 These consequences might include the impact from lost data, reduced sales, increased expenses, regulatory fines, customer dissatisfaction, etc. Performing a business impact analysis allows a business to determine the relevance of having a proper security design.